IonImpulse/IonImpulse/README.md

 - 📚 [5scheduler.io](https://www.5scheduler.io/), my scheduling app (currently in beta) for the Claremont Colleges.
 Heavily optimized for super-fast, intelligent searching of over 2K courses.
 Supports custom courses, saving & sharing schedules in the cloud, automatic distance-between-classes calculation, mobile mode, and much more.
 Fully PWA compliant for installation and offline use.
 Built using Javascript, HTML, and CSS.

+- 💠 [HMC Vector Arcade](https://github.com/IonImpulse/hmc-vector-arcade), a project I'm working on with a team of students.
+Together, we are building a vector arcade machine from the ground up, programming bare metal.
+I'm currently working on a simulator for the machine to test the game, and will be working on the embedded code once done.

+- 🚀 [Rocketry Flight Computers](https://github.com/IonImpulse/MARC-Flight-Computers), a collection of several different projects that will come together to act as a full flight system for the **Mudd Advanced Rocketry Club**.
+I'm currently working on the flight computer (which controls the rocket mid-flight), the receiver (which receives telemetry data from the rocket), and the ground station desktop app (which takes data from the receiver and displays it in real time).

 - 📦 Makerspace Kiosk, a webapp for managing the Harvey Mudd Makerspace, where I work as a Steward.
 Allows for easy inventory searching, safety quiz validation, and tool/material check-out/check-in.
 For security reasons the repo is private.
 Built using Javascript, HTML, and CSS.

 <h3 align="center">🌉 What am I maintaining?</h3>